 By mixing the primary, you get the three secondary colors – green, purple, and orange.
 By once again mixing adjacent colors, we get six tertiary colors, for a total of twelve different colors.
 This version has become something of a standard in contemporary art theory.

-Cool Colors and Warm Colors Photography
+Warm and Cool Colors in Photography

 Create Harmony with Colors

-No matter how much or little a viewer knows about color theory, most people have an intuitive sense of which colors combinations that work and which don’t.
+No matter how much or little a viewer knows about color schemes, most people have an intuitive sense of which colors combinations that work and which don’t.
 That pleasant feeling of balance and order is called color harmony.